MayurDange15/simple-remd/README.md

 ## Contributing

 Contributions are welcome.
-Please open an issue on GitHub to discuss, or make a pull request.
+Please open an issue on GitLab to discuss, or make a pull request.

 ## Making and testing changes